Louis Charles Daubuz1

 Consanguinity Index=0.0%

 John Morant was born on 21 November 1907.
-He is the son of Edward John Henry Eden Morant and Lady Kathleen Florence Mary Stanhope.
+He was the son of Edward John Henry Eden Morant and Lady Kathleen Florence Mary Stanhope.
+He died in 1997.1

 Hon.
 Edward Lawies Jackson1